 (The Holy Roman Empire was an elective monarchy that was composed of hundreds of kingdoms, principalities, duchies, counties, baronies, Free Imperial Cities, and prince-bishoprics where churchly bishops were allowed to be secular rulers).

-The tower opens for visitors at 10:00 (extended hours in summer), and the cost is 190 crowns.
+The roof of the tower is open for visitors at 10:00 (extended hours in summer), and the cost is 190 crowns.
 The price is discounted to 170 crowns if you have a monthly transit card from the PID app.
 A further discount of 50% is extended to Early Bird guests within the first hour.

 As you might expect, the community on the opposite side of the bridge erected their own gate tower—but they built two: Lesser Town Bridge Towers.